Lilies Served With Homemade Whipped Cream

 A Dollop of Batter Ready to Bake

-Lilies...when you hear the word do you think of the lovelies that may be flourishing in your yard right at this moment.
+Lilies?
+Does that make you think of the lovelies that may be flourishing in your yard right at this moment?

 They are elegant, light, and add that touch of magic to any garden-scape.